flora-pm/flora-server/CONTRIBUTING.md

 * `ghcid`: To automatically reload the Haskell code base upon source changes
 * `ghc-tags`: To generate ctags or etags for the project

+You will need the [Soufflé datalog engine v2.3](https://github.com/souffle-lang/souffle/releases/tag/2.3)

 (Some of those packages have incompatible dependencies, so don't try to install them all at once with cabal)

 * `yarn`: The tool that handles the JavaScript code bases